 • Take care of your body.
 It’s hard to feel sexy when you feel unhappy with your body.
 So if you feel that way (and, really, what woman doesn’t?!), spend time this summer taking care of it and learning to feel good about it.

 • Go to bed earlier and make love.
 Turn off the distractions in time to relax, unwind and connect with your husband.

 • Put a bit of extra energy into your sex life.
 Focus on your sexy side.
 Take a proactive approach to sex and intimacy, and figure out what feels good to you.
 Try something new or a something a bit outside your comfort zone.
 Initiate sex.
 Have fun.

 • Get away together.
 If at all possible, get away together sometime this summer, even if it’s only for one night (but preferably two or three).
 Taking a break from “real life” and focusing on each other and your marriage can lift your marriage out of the doldrums and take it to new heights.

 Obviously, these are just a few of the hundreds of fun, healthy and sexy things you can do with your husband this summer.
+I encourage you to make a plan this week to do several of these things throughout the summer.
 What are your plans and ideas?
 Please share them in the Comments – I would love to hear from you.